hakimguenther/BioInfo/VAE/basic_vae/README.md

 - **plotting examples**: I plotted a few examples from the training data and the reconstructed data.
 Below are the plots:
   - ![original_vs_reconstructed](https://github.com/hakimguenther/BioInfo/blob/basic_vae/VAE/basic_vae/docs/original_vs_reconstructed_basic.png)

-## Next step:
-- Validate that the approach is correct
-- Train on server with all data for 50 epochs
-- Read into the VAE theory in order to advance the archtecture to better capture the data

 #### Interestign links for later: